Tokyo does not subsidise its transport system!

 Also at this stage of development cities are pressured into investing in transport distribution networks to better access the growing central district and other polycentric centres.
 Many cities respond by inserting expensive motorway systems into existing neighbourhoods to relieve congestion and speed up travelling times.

-In New Zealand, historically city motorways, like roads, have been free to use -in effect users have receive subsidised travel.
-This has several effects -because it is free to use -these sort of motorways encourage residents to commute from further and further away.
-Also because roads and motorways have been free to use -other transport options are not utilised and possibly fall into disuse rather than being modernised -such as New Zealand’s once extensive tram networks -which fell out of use in the 1950s.
+In New Zealand, historically city motorways, like roads, have been free to use.
+Which means private motor vehicle road users have receive subsidised travel.
+This has several effects — because it is free to use — these sort of motorways encourage residents to commute from further and further away.
+Also because roads and motorways have been free to use — other transport options are not utilised and possibly fall into disuse rather than being modernised — such as New Zealand’s once extensive tram networks — which fell out of use in the 1950s.

 The unfortunate long term effect of this car centric system of urban development/transport provision is that governance institutions face exponentially rising build costs to construct the more and wider motorways to cater for the increasing number of private vehicles trying to access a fixed amount of street space, within the existing city footprint.

 The ever rising expense of inserting motorways into cities can lead to a later secondary response — subsidies for more space efficient travel options — walkways, cycleways, buses, light rail and commuter rail rapid transit systems to relieve congestion on roads and motorways.
 Auckland public transport advocates are now on to a Congestion Free Network 2.0.